walkerzf/6.824-DS/readme.md

 Purpose : multi-hour computations on multi-terabyte data-sets ,eg. build index or sort or analyze of the web

-overall goal: easy for non-specialist programmers ,because programmer just defines Map and Reduce function s , which are  often fairly simple sequential code
+Overall goal: easy for non-specialist programmers ,because programmer just defines Map and Reduce function s , which are  often fairly simple sequential code
   	MR takes care of, and hides, all aspects of distribution!

 * Scales well.